scitran/core/TESTING.md

 * To pass any arguments to `run-tests-ubuntu.sh`, use `-- TEST_ARGS`

 #### Example
-Without rebuilding the image, run only unit tests matching `foo`, use the highest verbosity level for test output and jump into a python debugger session in case an assertion fails:
+Without rebuilding the image, run only integration tests matching `foo`, use the highest verbosity level for test output and jump into a python debugger session in case an assertion fails:
 ```
-./test/bin/run-tests-docker.sh -B -- -L -I -- -k foo -vvv --pdb
+./test/bin/run-tests-docker.sh -B -- -L -U -A -- -k foo -vvv --pdb
 ```

 ### Tools